Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Double homodyne detection

 \section{Double homodyne detection}

 In this section, we consider the eight-port double homodyne scheme depicted in Fig.~\ref{fig:double-homodyne} (see, e.g., Refs.~\cite{Vogel:bk:2006,lahti2010realistic}).
-This measurement scheme is known to allow reconstructing the Husimi $Q$ function of the signal state~\cite{Richter:98} providing complete information about the signal state that may be used in CV-QKD protocols.
+This measurement scheme is known to allow reconstructing the Husimi $Q$ function of the signal state~\cite{Richter:98} that provides complete information about the signal state which may be used in CV-QKD protocols.
 It should be noted that restoration of the complex amplitude of the state completely serves as the basis for composable security proofs~\cite{PhysRevLett.93.170504,PhysRevLett.118.200501}.

-Figure~\ref{fig:double-homodyne} shows two homodyne setups with elements such as beam splitters BS$_i$ and photodetectors $D_{1,2}^{(i)}$ labeled by the index $i\in\{1,2\}$.
+Figure~\ref{fig:double-homodyne} shows two homodyne setups with elements such as beam splitters BS$_i$ and photodetectors $D_{1,2}^{(i)}$ labeled with the index $i\in\{1,2\}$.
 Referring to Fig.~\ref{fig:double-homodyne}, the LO and signal modes are transmitted through the beam splitters BS$_L$ and BS$_S$, respectively.
-Similar to the analysis performed in the previous section, we assume that the modes are in the coherent states, $\ket{\alpha}$ and $\ket{\alpha_L}$.
+Similarly to the analysis performed in the previous section, we assume that the modes are in the coherent states, $\ket{\alpha}$ and $\ket{\alpha_L}$.
 So, we have the amplitudes

 where $\alpha^{(i)}$ ($\alpha_{L}^{(i)}$) stands for the amplitude describing the input coherent state of the signal (LO) mode of the homodyne labeled by the upper index $i\in \{1,2\}$.
 Note that the phase factor $-i=e^{-i\pi/2}$ in the expression for $\alpha^{(2)}_L$ is introduced by a suitably chosen phase shifter placed before the corresponding input port of the beam splitter BS$_2$.